-Thus, the threats are less of a matter of creating a one-time full adoption of a PPM implementation, but more of designing a phased solution that enables organizations to embrace a multi-level environment and scalability that will enable utilization and knowledge transfer while both reinforcing and maintaining PPM governance and structure.
+Thus, the threats are less a matter of creating a one-time full adoption of a PPM implementation but more of designing a phased solution that enables organizations to embrace a multilevel environment and scalability that will enable utilization and knowledge transfer while both reinforcing and maintaining PPM governance and structure.
 Essentially, this approach creates an environment of project intelligence.
-Regardless of how raw the project metadata is and what the technology or path of adoptability allows, the right type of system will help mature the project metadata to an analytical level.
+Regardless of how raw the project metadata are and what the technology or path of adoptability allows, the right type of system will help mature the project metadata to an analytical level.

 Potential Blind Spots

-The effectiveness and use of technology in a business climate is a two way street: end users have to learn how to the use the tool and the tool must be configured in a way that a user can use it.
-Microsoft Project 2010 with the SharePoint integration and added social and collaborative elements is presenting unique situations where users are looking to shape the technology to more closely meet their needs, essentially leading to an enabling instance.
+The effectiveness and use of technology in a business climate is a two-way street: End users have to learn how to the use the tool, and the tool must be configured in a way that users can use it.
+Microsoft Project 2010 with the SharePoint integration and added social and collaborative elements presents unique solutions where users are looking to shape the technology to more closely meet their needs, essentially leading to an enabling of existing processes or tool approaches, but now centralized in SharePoint.[AU: correct word?].
 In years past, Microsoft has marketed the notion that its business products enable users to be more productive.
 However, in other discussions, the term “enabling” takes on negative connotation, indicating that external sources can foster bad habits and encourage poor results by employing kludges to work the technology rather than letting the technology work as it was intended.

 Stakeholder profiles are morphing.
-For years, organizations and external stakeholders like consultants have relied on organizational charts, role definitions and other tactical data for use in objective planning, forecasting, recovery and other corporate requirements.
-Matrix hierarchies have added an additional complexity, but have been still manageable through the use of visual charts and other tools.
+For years, organizations and external stakeholders, such as consultants, have relied on organizational charts, role definitions, and other tactical data for use in objective planning, forecasting, recovery, and other corporate requirements.
+Matrix hierarchies have added an additional complexity but still are manageable through the use of visual charts and other tools.

-These days, more is accomplished through Management by Objectives (MBO) approaches.
-Objectives may still be aligned in relation to a specific role or department, but as organizations are looking to increase efficiencies and output through a reduced workforce, the elements of skill set, positional visibility and other factors are leveraged in a MBO approach.
+These days, more is accomplished through management by objectives (MBO) approaches.
+Objectives still may be aligned in relation to a specific role or department, but as organizations are looking to increase efficiencies and output through a reduced workforce, the elements of skill set, positional visibility, and other factors are leveraged in a MBO approach.
 Thus, the work and changes that are being instigated may or may not come from those sources expected.

-More and more organizations are changing personnel, strategic objectives are under more scrutiny, and results are happening unexpectedly.
-All of this creates some degree of havoc and forces both internal and external business users to chase these threads beyond the tools and visuals already available.
+More and more organizations are changing personnel, strategic objectives are under more scrutiny, and the results are sometimes unexpected.
+All of this creates some degree of havoc and forces both internal and external business users to pursue and address these[AU: what threads?] objectives beyond the tools, reports, views [AU: not clear--how do you “chase beyond [the] tools and visuals”?]and visuals already available.
+This pursuit ultimately allows organizations to reflexively return and improve their existing views, reports and tool solutions in a cyclical improvement process.

 type="example"